-This is a required one semester course immediately following New Testament.
+This is a required one semester course for juniors.
 We study the history of the Christian Church universal, and then the major movements, doctrines, and figures that have shaped the Christian Church.
 Students focus on the Church as the Bride of Christ and His faithfulness to it; and on how the branches of Christianity can work together for God's Kingdom.